winstonbullen/DuoCode/README.md

 ## Layout

-The repository has five top-level directories detailed below.
+The repository has four top-level directories detailed below.

 - ```/backend/```: Contains all of the backend code and data.